March 23rd I posted my first EVER podcast episode and, I’m not going to lie, it was scary as hell!

 My finger was hovering over the “submit” button and it was shaking like it was going to trigger a nuclear missile launch.

-Two weeks before that, I didn’t know what the hell I was doing or who the hell I was going to interview or why anyone would want to spend an hour talking to me.
+Two weeks before that, starting a podcast for foreign to me, I didn’t know what the hell I was doing or who the hell I was going to interview or why anyone would want to spend an hour talking to me.